padelis/aws-notes/docs/Consolidated_Billing.md

 # AWS Organizations

-AWS Organizations is an account managemnt service that enables you consolidate muliple accounts into an organization that you create and centrally manage.
+AWS Organizations is an account management service that enables you consolidate multiple accounts into an organization that you create and centrally manage.

 Available in two feature sets: